 Definition: Water sources directly affect the extent, duration, and frequency of the hydrological dynamics within an Assessment Area.
-Water sources include direct and indirect inputs of water into the AA as well as any diversions of water from the AA.
-Diversions are considered a water source because they affect the ability of the AA to function as a source of water for other habitats while also directly affecting the hydrology of the AA.
+Water sources include direct inputs of water into the AA as well as any diversions of water from the AA.
+Diversions are considered a water source because they affect the ability of the AA to function as a source of water for other habitats while also directly affecting the hydrologic regime of the AA.
+Inputs of water affecting conditions during the dry season are especially important because they strongly influence the structure and composition of wetland plant and animal communities.
+The Water Source metric therefore focuses on conditions that affect dry season hydrology.

-A water source is direct if it supplies water mainly to the AA, rather than to areas through which the water must flow to reach the AA.
-Natural, direct sources include rainfall, ground water discharge, and flooding of the AA due to naturally high riverine flows.
-Examples of unnatural, direct sources include stormdrains that empty directly into the AA or into an immediately adjacent area.
+Natural sources of water for estuarine wetlands include precipitation, groundwater, and riverine flows.
+Examples of unnatural sources include stormdrains that empty into the AA or into the watershed upstream, or irrigation runoff from agriculture.
 Indirect sources that should not be considered in this metric include large regional dams that have ubiquitous effects on broad geographic areas of which the AA is a small part.
-For example, the salinity regimes of estuarine wetlands in San Francisco Bay are affected by dams in the Sierra Nevada, but these effects are not direct.
-But some of the same wetlands are directly affected by nearby discharges from sewage treatment facilities.
-Engineered hydrological controls, such as weirs, tide gates, flashboards, grade control structures, check dams, etc., can serve to demarcate the boundary of an AA, but they are not considered water sources.
 However, the effects of urbanization on hydrological dynamics in the immediate watershed containing the AA ("hydromodification") are considered in this metric; because hydromodification both increases the volume and intensity of runoff during and immediately after rainy season storm events and reduces infiltration that supports base flow discharges during the drier seasons later in the year.
+Although flows that are influenced by hydromodification usually happen during the wet season, the change in hydrologic dynamics strongly affects conditions in the stream during the dry season.